-I knew when I began to duel stack this site it would introduce challenges which would not exist in a single cloud solution.
-In this case, I found myself chasing speed demons at the expense of focus on other project time.
+I knew duel stacking this site would introduce some challenges.
+In this case, I found myself chasing speed demons at the expense of a focus on other project time.
 I’ve enjoyed every minute of it - however, there’s a lesson in there.

-This site is a project which began on one hand as a reason to explore the GCP Firebase hosting product.
-Extending it to AWS has added an interesting dimension to it whilst still being relevant to the project itself.
+This site is a project which began on the one hand as a reason to explore the GCP Firebase hosting product.
+Extending it to AWS has added a dimension to it whilst still being relevant to the project itself.
 There are some strong feelings out there on multi-cloud as a default strategy:

 So people are piling on to Keith for daring to suggest that multi-cloud may not be a winning strategy.— Corey Quinn (@QuinnyPig) March 7, 2019

 Allow me to chime in and outright state that multi-cloud for a generic workload is, absent a compelling business reason, a moronic default. https://t.co/aRqF7Rlb48

 Multi-cloud also leads to inevitable comparisons.
 One might be the speed of operation or perceived performance.
 This comparison, whilst easy to consider on the surface is fraught with blind alleys and data fallacies.
 This tweet offers a useful bingo card for the subject:

 15 data fallacies and biases pic.twitter.com/fpcjoYcZq6— Emilio Ferrara (@emilio__ferrara) March 16, 2019

 I had previously decided to employ the AWS version of this site in an active-passive manner with manual intervention.
 I also spent some time considering how I might go about changing posture to automatic failover or even active-active(for science).

 Comparing GCP and AWS

 Before any of this, I did some fundamental analysis of the site via Google’s own PageSpeed Insights.
 I later had an introduction to GTmetrix which offered more in-depth insight alongside the same PageSpeed score.